 Treatment

-Once a leaky gut has been identified, then targeted action can be taken.
-In her practice, Julia starts by calming the immune system.
+Once a leaky gut is identified, targeted action can be taken.
+In her practice, Julia begins by calming the immune system.
 "I look at what foods the patient reacts most violently to.
 Then we eliminate that from the diet.
-That's basically the 'mopping up'.
+That's basically the 'mopping up.'
 Then it's still a matter of plugging the leak."
 Fortunately, the body always strives to regain balance.
-Julia supports it with dietary advice and the prescription of pre- and probiotics.
-"The mucus layer and the intestinal flora can then recover, so that the intestines can once again perform their role as gatekeeper properly."
+Julia supports it in this with nutritional advice and prescribing pre- and probiotics.
+"The mucus layer and intestinal flora can then recover so that the intestines can once again perform their role as gatekeepers properly."

 Dive into your gut yourself